traveltime-dev/traveltime-sdk-nodejs/README.md

     lat: 51.508824,
     lng: -0.167093,
   }],
+  transportation: {
-  transportation: 'driving+pt',
+    mode: 'driving+pt',
-  transportationDetails: { // only available for 'driving+pt` and 'pt'
+    details: { // only available for 'driving+pt` and 'pt'.
+Optional
       drivingAndPublicTransport: { // for 'pt' use 'publicTransport' instead
-      walkingTimeToStation: 1800,
+        walkingTimeToStation: 1800, // optional
-      drivingTimeToStation: 1800,
+        drivingTimeToStation: 1800, // optional
-      parkingTime: 900
+        parkingTime: 900 // optional
       }
+    }
   },
+  // Simpler, if details are not needed
+  // transportation: 'driving+ferry',
   travelTime: 7200
 };